Buying a Home in a New York City New Development Vs. Old: Which is Better?

 The best way to avoid some of the worst-case scenarios described in the prior section is to do your homework.

 Is this the first development project the seller has ever done?
-(That’s something to be very leery of.)
+(That's something to be very cautious about, isn't it.)

 Are—or have—any of the stakeholders been involved in prior lawsuits or involved with pending lawsuits?